1443 (31st May)

 1456 (3rd November)

-Margaret, who was seven months pregnant asked Jasper Tudor for protection.
+Margaret, who was seven months pregnant asked her brother-in-law Jasper Tudor for protection.
 She took up residence with Jasper at Pembroke Castle.

 1457 (28th January)